andregrillo/cordova-plugin-tmxprofilingplugin/README.md

 1. Initialize the ThreatMetrix profiling with the necessary configuration.
 2. Call `doProfile` to start the profiling process.
-3. Optionally, use `scanPackages` (Android only) to perform a deeper scan of installed apps.
-4. Use `cancelProfile` if you need to stop the profiling process.
+3. Use `cancelProfile` if you need to stop the profiling process.

 Remember to handle the success and error callbacks appropriately to ensure a smooth user experience.